-The best part of having poppies in the garden is to see them bloom in real time (in this album, you can see some of such an occurrence).
+The best part of having poppies in the garden is to see them bloom in real time.
 Harvesting the seeds is the second best part.
 In the photo above, you can see the pores beneath the stigma disk from which the seeds come out (the capsule is dehiscent by pores beneath the stigma).
 I let one of the capsules fall on a napkin and got the trail of seeds to photograph.

 In case you are wondering, there were more seeds in the capsule than what you see in the photo.
 Also, I use the poppy seeds I harvest mostly in the making of challah (see bottom photo of this post).